Siong23/ros-security/dataset/raw/readme.md

-# Tests Environment
-Packets are

-- Normal is ran for 30 minutes - consists of small movements and idle

 # CICFlowMeter Usage Guide

 This repository demonstrates how to use **CICFlowMeter** to extract bidirectional network flows and generate statistical features (~80+) from PCAP files.